Bitcoin Cheques and Bitcoin Banks are needed infrastructure to make Bitcoin as payment available to everybody

 - The merchant can now trust that the bank will make the payment and can safely give the content to the customer.

-- Later, if no complaints has arisen, the bank transfer the Bitcoins to the merchant.
-There is no need to wait for Bitcoin transaction to be confirmed, this will enable the payment process to get completed in a few seconds.
+- Later, if no complaints have arisen, the bank transfers the Bitcoins to the merchant.
+There is no need to wait for the Bitcoin transaction to be confirmed, this will enable the payment process to get completed in a few seconds.

 The payment process here illustrated is described in detail in three standards.

 The payment sequence described above is not the only way to do it; the customer should, of course, be able to pay a merchant directly by doing a Bitcoin transaction the traditional way.
 The merchant’s web-shop may use the BIP-70 proposed Bitcoin Payment URL, and should also implement that payment method.
 This way a customer can choose to pay using the Bitcoin Cheque or use the standard way of Bitcoin payment.